List of expenses a trader can claim

-1. Rent Expense: If you have a separate office or workspace for your trading activities, you can claim rent as an expense.
-Make sure, you must have rent receipts and a rent agreement as valid proof.
+1. Rent Expense: If you rent an office or workspace that you use for your trading business, you can claim the rent paid as an expense.

-3. Office supplies: Expenses for office supplies such as stationery, printer ink, and other materials used for trading activities can be claimed as an expense in your ITR.
+7. Office supplies: Expenses for office supplies such as stationery, printer ink, and other materials.

-4. Repairs & Maintenance: You can claim expenses paid for repairs to the laptop, furniture, or any other equipment used for business purposes.
+8. Repairs & Maintenance: You can claim expenses paid for repair/maintenance of your laptop, furniture, or any other equipment used for business purposes.

 Read more about Expenses a Trader Can Claim in ITR - Learn by Quicko.